CanadianRunner/World-Map/README.md

 4) Run `ng serve` for a dev server.
 5) Open your browser of choice and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-## For a visual representation of setup and a successfully built application, please consult the attached Gif.
+## For a visual representation of a successfully built application, please consult the attached Gif.

 ![BuiltApp](Working-App.gif)